-As shown in Table D.2-9, the operational emissions associated with the Proposed Project's stationary sources would be less than the SMAQMD screening level significance thresholds for NO_x, CO, and PM10.
-Therefore, the Proposed Project's operational impacts on ambient air quality for NO2, CO, and PM10 would be less than significant (Class III).
+As shown in Table D.2-910, the operational emissions of CO and PM10 associated with the Proposed Project's stationary sources would be less than the SMAQMD screening level significance thresholds for $NO{}$ , CO, and PM10.
+Therefore, the Proposed Project's operational impacts on ambient air quality for $NO{2}$ , CO, and PM10 would be less than significant (Class III).

-The SMAQMD guide further states that if an industrial source does not combust sulfur-containing fuel (i.e., fuel with more than 50 ppm sulfur content), it may also be considered less than significant for ambient air quality impacts on SO_2 levels without further analysis (SMAQMD 2004).
+The SMAQMD guide further states that if an industrial source does not combust sulfur-containing fuel (i.e., fuel with more than 50 ppm sulfur content), it may also be considered less than significant for ambient air quality impacts on $SO_2$ levels without further analysis (SMAQMD 2004).
 The Proposed Project would be served with natural gas, which contains less than 50 ppm sulfur.
-Accordingly, SO_2 impacts would be less than significant (Class III).
+Accordingly, $SO_2$ impacts would be less than significant (Class III).